sphinx-labs/sphinx/docs/cli-foundry-quickstart.md

 To use a TypeScript Sphinx config file, run:
 ```
-npx sphinx init --ts --quick-start
+npx sphinx init --ts --quickstart
 ```

 To use a JavaScript Sphinx config file, run:
 ```
-npx sphinx init --js --quick-start
+npx sphinx init --js --quickstart
 ```

 This command created a few files:
 - `src/HelloSphinx.sol`: A sample contract to deploy.
 - `sphinx/HelloSphinx.config.<ts/js>`: The Sphinx config file, which is where the deployment is defined.
 This config file will deploy two instances of the `HelloSphinx` contract.
 - `test/HelloSphinx.t.sol`: A test file for the deployment.
 - `foundry.toml`: The Foundry config file, which contains a few settings that are needed to run Sphinx.
+It also contains public RPC endpoints for several of the networks that Sphinx supports.
 - `.env`: A sample `.env` file that contains a valid private key on Anvil.

 ## 5. Test the deployment